mongodb/mongo-python-driver/doc/examples/authentication.rst

 when using ``pymongo_auth_aws>=1.1.0``.

-Because we are now using ``boto3`` to handle credentials, the order and locations of credentials are slightly different from previous versions.
+Because we are now using ``boto3`` to handle credentials, the order and locations of credentials are slightly different from before.
 Particularly, if you have a shared AWS credentials or config file, then those credentials will be used by default if AWS auth environment variables are not set.
-To override this behavior, set ``AWS_PROFILE=""`` in your shell or add ``os.environ["AWS_PROFILE"] = ""`` to your script or application.
+To override this behavior, set ``AWS_SHARED_CREDENTIALS_FILE=""`` in your shell or add ``os.environ["AWS_SHARED_CREDENTIALS_FILE"] = ""`` to your script or application.
 Alternatively, you can create an AWS profile specifically for your MongoDB credentials and set ``AWS_PROFILE`` to that profile name.